shadowsocks/shadowsocks/README.md

 On your client machine, use the same configuration as your server, and start your client.

-Change the proxy settings in your browser to
+If you use Chrome, it's recommended to use [SwitchySharp].
+Change the proxy settings to

     protocol: socks5
     hostname: 127.0.0.1
     port:     your local_port

-It's recommended to use shadowsocks with [SwitchySharp].
+If you can't install [SwitchySharp], you can launch Chrome with the following arguments to force Chrome to use the proxy:

+    Chrome.exe --proxy-server="socks5://127.0.0.1:1080" --host-resolver-rules="MAP * 0.0.0.0 , EXCLUDE localhost"

 Command line args
 ------------------